tidesdb/tidesdb/README.md

 - the database you want to create the column family in.
 Must be open
 - the name of the column family
 - memtable flush threshold in bytes.
 Example below is 128MB
-- skiplist max level.
+- skip list max level.
 Example below is 12
-- skiplist probability.
+- skip list probability.
 Example below is 0.24
 - whether column family sstable data is compressed
 - the compression algorithim to use [`TDB_NO_COMPRESSION`, `TDB_COMPRESS_SNAPPY`, `TDB_COMPRESS_LZ4`, `TDB_COMPRESS_ZSTD`]
 - whether to use bloom filters